clustericious/Yars/README.md

 Yars is a simple RESTful server for data storage.

+Properly configured it provides consistent WRITE availablity, and eventual READ availability.
+Once files are written to the storage cluster they are emutable (new files can -- even with the same filename) can also be written to the cluster.

 It allows files to be PUT and GET based on their md5 sums and filenames, and uses a distributed hash table to store the files across any number of hosts and disks.